hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/01c-JSIntro.md

 <li class="L1" style="margin-bottom: 0px;"><span class="pln"> </span><span class="tag">&lt;script</span><span class="pln"> </span><span class="atn">src</span><span class="pun">=</span><span class="atv">"https://mauriciopoppe.github.io/function-plot/js/function-plot.js"</span><span class="tag">&gt;&lt;/script&gt;</span></li>
 </ol></div><br/>

-We will examine this soon in a later section of the course, but, in brief, it means that we will use the [d3js plotting library](https://d3js.org/), and another from github (a famous repository for open source contributions), and located in the github account of a person named "mauriciopoppe", the repository is named "function plot" ("[function plot JavaScript library](https://mauriciopoppe.github.io/function-plot/").
+We will examine this soon in a later section of the course, but, in brief, it means that we will use the [d3js plotting library](https://d3js.org/), and another from github (a famous repository for open source contributions), and located in the github account of a person named "mauriciopoppe", the repository is named "function plot" ("[function plot JavaScript library](https://mauriciopoppe.github.io/function-plot/)").

-Then, looking at the JavaScript code of the example (click the JS button on the CodePen example), we see:
+Then, looking at the JavaScript code of the example (click the JS button on the [CodePen example](https://codepen.io/w3devcampus/pen/PpYpjJ)), we see:

 <div class="source-code"><ol class="linenums">
 <li class="L0" style="margin-bottom: 0px;" value="1"><span class="pln">functionPlot</span><span class="pun">(<strong>{</strong></span></li>